FACxBeamery/project-week-2/README.md

 ## Search By ID

+User input triggers the API call to the [PokeAPI](https://pokeapi.co/docs/v2.html/#info) and sends back the information of the pokemon with the ID = their input.

 <img src="https://i.ibb.co/8xqjm2R/Screenshot-2019-09-19-at-16-06-01.png" alt="Screenshot-2019-09-19-at-16-06-01" border="0">

 ## Get random Pokémon by type

+On load, the website does GET requests to the API that ensure that 200 Pokemon get stored in the global variable allPokemons.
+The API did NOT provide with an endpoint that would return all pokemons of X type.
+So 200 pokemons' data are accessible from the array and then filtered by type to return a random one.

 <img src="https://i.ibb.co/hVcH4qx/Screenshot-2019-09-19-at-16-06-15.png" alt="Screenshot-2019-09-19-at-16-06-15" border="0">

 ## 'Fun' daily challenge

+Making sure that the multiplication's operands is equal to 800 -> returns 2 pokemons' info with the IDs equal to each of the operands.

 <img src="https://i.ibb.co/bJHc8D3/Screenshot-2019-09-19-at-16-05-45.png" alt="Screenshot-2019-09-19-at-16-05-45" border="0">